-No part of this manual may be reproduced in any form or by any means, for any purpose without the express written permission of Saga Universal Training Corporation
+No part of this manual may be reproduced in any form or by any means, for any purpose without the express written permission of:

+Saga Universal Training Corporation

+Unless otherwise indicated, any document or Power Point Slide in any form (print or electronic) bearing the SAGA Universal Training Corporation logo is under copyright of SAGA Universal Training Corporation

 Saga Universal Training Corp. is dedicated to reducing deaths caused by illness and injury.
-It is expected that an employer will take the fundamentals of this training and apply them to their specific equipment and workplace.

-Readers should not assume that reviewing this manual alone constitutes complete training.
+This training course is intended to supplement employer training programs.
+Readers should not assume that reviewing this manual alone constitutes complete Fall Protection Training.